KaelorFogo/Spaceman/README.md

 # SpaceMan
 Spaceman is a guessing game for one or more players.
-The computer makes a word and the other(s) tries to guess it by suggesting letters or numbers within a certain number of guesses.
+The computer makes a word and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
 ---

 ## ScreenShot